 - Preheat oven to 400°F. Wrap sweet potatoes with foil and place on a baking sheet.
 Bake for 1 hour, or until soft when squeezed.

-- Remove sweet potatoes from oven, but leave oven on.
+- Remove sweet potatoes from oven, but leave the oven on.
 Take sweet potatoes out of foil and return to baking sheet.
 Slice the center of the potato and press on the sides to create an opening.

 - Stuff each potato with sliced butter, brown sugar, cinnamon, pecans and marshmallows (in that order).
 Return to oven for 5 minutes, or until marshmallows are lightly browned.
 Serve immediately!

 Who doesn’t love smoked cheese of any kind?
 But it’s so darn expensive to buy!
-Well, let me tell you, my friend, you can make your own smoked cheddar (or any cheese, really) with this easy to follow recipe.
+Well, let me tell you, my friend, you can make your own smoked cheddar (or any cheese, really) with this easy to follow the recipe.
 And, yes, you can turn your regular grill into a smoker.

 - A grill or container

 Gas or Charcoal – it doesn’t matter as long as the cheese can be placed away from the smoke source and the smoke can vent out of the grill.

 In this example, I am using Vermont Cabot Cheddar.